The work of the Council on Ethics

 Engagement to make a difference

-The Ethical Council sees its mission as encouraging companies, on the basis of the business they conduct, to address relevant sustainability issues, to have in place fit-for-purpose guidelines and to have management systems to enable the business to be operated in as responsible a way as possible, wherever in the world they may operate.
-The basis of the Ethical Council’s engagement in these issues is the AP Funds’ shared understanding that well managed companies, over time, generate higher returns and lower risk.
+The Council on Ethics sees its mission as encouraging companies, on the basis of the business they conduct, to address relevant sustainability issues, to have in place fit-for-purpose guidelines and to have management systems to enable the business to be operated in as responsible a way as possible, wherever in the world they may operate.
+The basis of the Council on Ethics’ engagement in these issues is the AP Funds’ shared understanding that well managed companies, over time, generate higher returns and lower risk.

 The number of areas in which responsible investors could engage is considerable, and constantly growing.
 These involve not only industry-wide problems but also serious incidents at individual companies.
 Engagement in all areas and all companies is neither possible nor effective, which is why priorities have to be set.

-The Ethical Council operates both preventively and reactively.
-Problem areas and incidents are surveyed and analysed systematically by the Ethical Council, which then selects a number of focus areas and companies.
-These areas and companies are chosen on the basis of the Funds’ mission and core values, but the Ethical Council’s chances of making a difference are also taken into account.
+The Council on Ethics operates both preventively and reactively.
+Problem areas and incidents are surveyed and analysed systematically by the Council on Ethics, which then selects a number of focus areas and companies.
+These areas and companies are chosen on the basis of the Funds’ mission and core values, but the Council on Ethics’ chances of making a difference are also taken into account.
 Areas in which a large number of other organisations are pushing for improvements may be rejected in favour of areas that have not yet attracted as much attention from the investment community.
 The choice of focus area is therefore not a statement that other areas are in themselves less important.
-On the contrary, it is the result of a deliberate strategy to place the Ethical Council’s resources where they are thought likely to produce the most benefit.
+On the contrary, it is the result of a deliberate strategy to place the Council on Ethics’ resources where they are thought likely to produce the most benefit.